 Another approach to supporting people in competitive employment is fading.
 Fading is a technique where the support person slowly fades from the job site.
 They stay involved just enough to ensure the person continues to be successful as with decreasing support that is finally eliminated.

-One essential aspect to successful employment is having someone serve as a Follow-Up Specialist.
-This person, in a mutually agreed upon interval with the employer, checks in with the supervisor and the employee to ensure that the workplace expectations continue to be met and any problems are identified early enough to be addressed.
+One essential aspect of successful employment is having someone serve as a Follow-Up Specialist.
+This person, in a mutually agreed-upon interval with the employer, checks in with the supervisor and the employee to ensure that the workplace expectations continue to be met and any problems are identified early enough to be addressed.
 Too often, this important component is overlooked causing people to lose their jobs when a little bit of intervention might have resulted in continued success.

-The most overlooked opportunity in employment is the use of natural supports in the workplace.
-This means providing guidance to coworkers that gives them confidence in assisting, prompting and providing general help to the individual with disabilities—just as they would anyone else.
+The most overlooked opportunity in employment is the use of natural support in the workplace.
+This means providing guidance to coworkers that gives them confidence in assisting, prompting, and providing general help to the individual with disabilities—just as they would anyone else.
 If you think about it, we all use natural supports in our work.

 That being said, job loss is a fact of life, especially for persons with disabilities.
 Supervisors change, corporate expectations rise and under-performing workers are often the first to go.

-Supported employment is similar to competitive employment in that is occurs in the community in real work locations.
-The major difference is that the individual requires long term or on-going support to be successful.
+Supported employment is similar to competitive employment in that it occurs in the community in real work locations.
+The major difference is that the individual requires long-term or ongoing support to be successful.
 In supported employment, any individual with any disability can be successful because the person receives whatever support is needed for however long it is required.

 Volunteer work is a great option if earning a paycheck is not essential or if an individual would like to gain some additional job training.
 Some families use volunteer work as a way to get around waiting lists for supported employment programs.
 It is important to note, however, that a person may not volunteer where others are paid to do the same job.
 You can volunteer at a library or Meals-on-Wheels where others volunteer to do the same specific tasks but you can not volunteer at McDonald’s or the local bookstore.